 What We Do

-The Division of Geology and Earth Resources maintains a state-wide database of many types of subsurface data.
-Division geologists use this data to develop and produce resource maps, to help constrain the subsurface interpretation of geologic maps, to better understand faults and earthquakes, and to produce 3D models of the geology.
+The Washington Geological Survey maintains a state-wide database of many types of subsurface data.
+Survey geologists use this data to develop and produce resource maps, to help constrain the subsurface interpretation of geologic maps, to better understand faults and earthquakes, and to produce 3D models of the geology.
 The subsurface data also contain the locations and information for water wells, geotechnical borings, oil and gas wells, and geothermal wells.
 The centralization of these data represents a significant effort that benefits the entire geologic and geophysical community in Washington.

 Get Our Data

-The Division of Geology and Earth Resources produces reports, maps, and data with subsurface information.
+The Washington Geological Survey produces reports, maps, and data with subsurface information.
 The majority of this information is available as GIS data and through our Geologic Information Portal.
 Check out our Publications and Data page to search for specific reports or maps.